Harris visits New Hampshire to tout her small business tax plan

 “You’re not only leaders in business.
 You’re civic leaders,” Harris said.
 She added, “You are part of the glue and the fabric that holds communities together.”

-Harris is expected to stop at Throwback Brewery in North Hampton, outside Portsmouth, and meet with co-founders Annette Lee and Nicole Carrier.
+Harris spoke at the Throwback Brewery in North Hampton, outside Portsmouth, and meet with co-founders Annette Lee and Nicole Carrier.
 Their brewery got support to open its current location through a small business credit and installed solar panels using federal programs championed by the Biden administration, according to the Harris campaign.

 The campaign of Donald Trump, the former president and current Republican nominee, dismissed Harris' small business plan, noting that the vice president has promised to eliminate a package of tax cuts approved during his administration that are set to expire next year.
 Trump's campaign said those cuts “allowed business owners to deduct up to 20% of qualified business income,” reduced taxes on new equipment purchases and took steps to bolster small businesses as compared to larger ones.